Achievable logoAchievable logo

 Translation

-1. Initiation: There is an area near the 5’ end of mRNA that is known as the untranslated region (UTR) or leader sequence.
-This portion of mRNA is located between the first nucleotide that is transcribed and the start codon (AUG) of the coding region.
+1. Initiation: Near the 5’ end of mRNA is a region called the untranslated region (UTR), also known as the leader sequence.
+This portion of mRNA lies between the first nucleotide that is transcribed and the start codon (AUG) of the coding region.
 The leader sequence is important because it contains a ribosome-binding site.

 T RNA